alex-trapp/scAge/README.md

 ## Installation

-To install scAge and associated data, please download or clone the GitHub repository:
+For now, to install scAge and associated data, please clone the GitHub repository:

 `git clone https://github.com/alex-trapp/scAge.git`

 This will download all required data to utilize and test the software. <br>

-For ease of use, all functions needed to run the full scAge pipeline are directly included within scAge.py.
+For ease of use, all functions needed to run the full scAge pipeline are directly included within the script scAge.py.

 A `pip` package version of the framework will be released shortly.